Contact Number

 Dogs

 Dogs on a 6' leash are allowed on paved areas, in the campground, and in the historic zone of the day use area.
 Dogs are not allowed on beaches, unpaved trails, or in undeveloped areas.
-Leashed dogs are allowed on the General Creek Fire Road during the summer.
-Dogs are not allowed on ski trails in the winter.
+Leashed dogs are allowed on the North Fire Road and South Fire Road during the summer.
+In winter dogs on leash are allowed on the red and blue XC trails.
 Dog regulations are enforced YEAR-ROUND.

 Food Storage Locker Information - Important and required.